> Skip to content

 An ingenious, heretical and timely argument to save democracy from elections

-Democracy is in bad health.
-Against Elections offers a new diagnosis - and an ancient remedy.
+Whenever there are elections, the results are the same: fear-mongering, division and broken promises.
+Against Elections offers a new diagnosis and an ancient remedy.

-In fact, as this ingenious book shows, the original purpose of elections was to exclude the people from power by appointing an elite to govern over them.
+As this ingenious book shows, the original purpose of elections was not democracy: it was to exclude the people from power by appointing an elite to govern over them.

 Based on studies and trials from around the globe, this hugely influential manifesto presents the practical case for a true democracy – one that actually works.